andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 It is critical to understand that what we are attempting to do with our up-front estimation is to **create a budget within which we are confident we can succeed**.
 Or in other words - we need to create a budget within which success is likely.

 I want to take a moment to  belabour the above point even further.
 I've used the word _budget_ instead of estimate.
-It is important to know that the ulitmate output of our up-front estimation isn't an "estimate".
+It is important to know that the ultimate output of our up-front estimation isn't an "estimate".
 An estimate implies an assumption that the scope of work will remain reasonably constant, and that accountability will be driven by tracking actuals against the up-front estimate.
 This is actively harmful behaviour in a software delivery, but one I still encounter far too often, usually at larger enterprises with more arduous, dogmatic governance processes.
 The ultimate output of our up-front estimation is a _budget_.
 It is an amount of money and time within which we can guide a software delivery, accommodate change and risk, and make decisions at the correct time to make them, all contributing to delivering _a successful outcome_ before the budget is exhausted.

 Will we be _done_ by the time the budget is exhausted?
 Unlikely, most software initiatives are rarely ever 'done'.
 There are always other things that could be done.
 But what we have delivered by the time the budget is exhausted will be enough for us to ship, realise a return, satisify stakeholders, and contribute to the business goals identified in [Discover](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/).